 “Everyone needs to get back to their

-own Indigenous Knowledge (IK)”
+own Indigenous Knowledge (IK)."

-Anishnaabe Elder & Traditional Teacher,
+Anishnaabe Elder & Traditional Teacher

-4th Degree - Three Fires Midewiwin Lodge
+5th Degree - Three Fires Midewiwin Lodge

-BY PEGI EYERS
+PEGI EYERS

-Every journey has a starting point, and for my new book Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community it was the mandate I kept hearing from Indigenous activists, scholars and visionaries all over Turtle Island, that all people need to return to their authentic ancestral knowledge.
+Every journey has a starting point, and for my book Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community it was the mandate I was hearing from Indigenous activists, scholars and visionaries all over Turtle Island, that all people need to return to their authentic ancestral knowledge.
 Highly-esteemed Anishnaabe Elder and traditional teacher James Dumont has been telling us that “everyone needs to get back to their own IK,” and Chief Arvol Looking Horse, Keeper of the Sacred White Buffalo Calf Pipe (Lakota) has proclaimed that “the effort to protect Mother Earth is all of humanity's responsibility, not just aboriginal people.
 Every human being has Ancestors in their lineage that understood their umbilical cord to the Earth, and to always protect and thank Her.
 Therefore, all humanity has to re-connect to the Indigenous Roots of their own lineage - to heal their connection and responsibility to Mother Earth.”

-Every journey has a starting point, and for my new book Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community it was the mandate I kept hearing from Indigenous activists, scholars and visionaries all over Turtle Island, that all people need to return to their authentic ancestral knowledge.
+Every journey has a starting point, and for my book Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community it was the mandate I was hearing from Indigenous activists, scholars and visionaries all over Turtle Island, that all people need to return to their authentic ancestral knowledge.
 Highly-esteemed Anishnaabe Elder and traditional teacher James Dumont has been telling us that “everyone needs to get back to their own IK,” and Chief Arvol Looking Horse, Keeper of the Sacred White Buffalo Calf Pipe (Lakota) has proclaimed that “the effort to protect Mother Earth is all of humanity's responsibility, not just aboriginal people.
 Every human being has Ancestors in their lineage that understood their umbilical cord to the Earth, and to always protect and thank Her.
 Therefore, all humanity has to re-connect to the Indigenous Roots of their own lineage - to heal their connection and responsibility to Mother Earth.”

 Simon Brascoupe (Algonquin/Mohawk) vividly reinforces our thriving cultural recovery movement when he says that “the world will have to change its basic value system to save the planet.
 This is not to say that westerners should become like aboriginal people.
 But Western society needs to learn from indigenous people about respecting and living harmoniously with Mother Earth, and return to their own religious and spiritual teachings, their own ancient systems of knowledge, and their customs and practices that respect Mother Earth.”

 Turtle Island First Nations continue to speak out on on the need for all peoples to become grounded in heritage and place.
-As members of Earth Community, it is the birthright of the entire human family to be indigenous to the Earth, to appreciate and love the natural world, and to find our “indigenous place within.”
-(Planet IndigenUS) By returning to our earth-rooted belief systems, and “reintegrating ourselves with our indigenous selves, we simultaneously reintegrate ourselves with the rest of humanity.”
+As members of Earth Community, it is the birthright of the entire human family to be Indigenous to the Earth, to appreciate and love the natural world, and to find our “Indigenous place within.”
+(Planet IndigenUS) By returning to our earth-rooted belief systems, and “reintegrating ourselves with our Indigenous selves, we simultaneously reintegrate ourselves with the rest of humanity.”
 (Ward Churchill) In addition to localization, re-landing and reinhabitation of place, the re-centering of First Nations values is a movement that needs to happen in every society worldwide, as it is “about re-indigenizing the peoples of the planet to the planet.”
 (John Mohawk - Seneca)

 Recovering our specific ethnic or culturally-based indigenity is key, as suggested by Zainab Amadahy.
 “If the aim of decolonization is to rid ourselves of colonial mindsets why not centralize our own wisdom traditions when they enable us to think and act in ways that support our communities, including Mother Earth, Our Relations and the Great Spirit?”